DaltonJ-954/Basic-CSharp-Projects/README.md

 This project illustrates what the MVC pattern helps in the development of web apps.

 ## CarInsurance
-A MVC car insurance web application that creates a database of insurees.
+This project is an MVC application that mimics a car insurance website.
+It takes user's input on policy information and calculates a quote based on business logic.
+An adminb page was added that allows staff to view issued quotes.

 ## StudentInfo
  This code first console application is a domain driven design, and was used to create a student database for illustration.